 Today's Month

-If you want only the current month without day and year, then use this formula:
+To retrieve the current month number without the day and year, use the following formula:

 =MONTH(TODAY())